 Health services staffing: Registered nurses and health assistants work as a team in providing health care to all students.

-- Health Assistants: Provide emergency care for students who become sick or injured while attending school.
+Emergency care for students who become sick or injured while attending school.

 - Provide information for students returning to school following an accident, illness, or hospitalization.